-In January 2019, Rani LLC entered into a one-year service agreement with ICL.
-This service agreement was amended in January 2020 to extend the period for an additional year and expired in December 2020.
-In June 2021, Rani LLC entered into a Service Agreement with ICL effective retrospectively to January 1, 2021 and subsequently amended such agreement in March 2022 (as amended, the "Rani LLC-ICL Service Agreement"), pursuant to which Rani LLC and ICL agreed to provide personnel services to the other upon requests.
-Under the amendment in March 2022, ICL agreed to rent a specified portion of certain facilities in California and Texas to Rani LLC ("Occupancy Services").
-The Rani LLC-ICL Service Agreement has a twelve-month term and will automatically renew for successive twelve-month periods unless terminated; except that the Occupancy Services in California have a term until February 2023, with the potential for two annual renewals, subject to approval by ICL upon a nine months' notice of renewal prior to the end of the lease term, and the Occupancy Services in Texas continue until either party gives six months' notice of termination.
+In June 2021, Rani LLC entered into a service agreement with ICL effective retrospectively to January 1, 2021, and subsequently amended such agreement in March 2022 (as amended, the "Rani LLC-ICL Service Agreement"), pursuant to which Rani LLC and ICL agreed to provide personnel services to the other upon requests.
+Under the amendment in March 2022, Rani LLC has a right to occupy certain facilities leased by ICL in Milpitas, California and San Antonio, Texas ("Occupancy Services") for general office, research and development, and light manufacturing.
+The Rani LLC-ICL Service Agreement has a twelve-month term and will automatically renew for a successive twelve-month periods unless terminated; except that the Occupancy Services in Milpitas, California have a term until February 2024, following an extension granted in July 2022, with the potential for one additional annual renewal, subject to approval by the landlord upon a nine months' notice of renewal prior to the end of the lease term, and the Occupancy Services in San Antonio, Texas continue until either party gives six months' notice of termination.
 Except for the Occupancy Services, Rani LLC or ICL may terminate services under the Rani LLC-ICL Service Agreement upon 60 days' notice to the other party.
 The Rani LLC-ICL Service Agreement specifies the scope of services to be provided as well as the methods for determining the costs of services.
 Costs are billed or charged on a monthly basis by ICL or Rani LLC, respectively.

-In June 2021, RMS entered into a Service Agreement with ICL (the "RMS-ICL Service Agreement") effective retrospectively to January 1, 2021, pursuant to which ICL agreed to rent a specified portion of its facility to RMS.
+In June 2021, RMS entered into a service agreement with ICL (the "RMS-ICL Service Agreement") effective retrospectively to January 1, 2021, pursuant to which ICL agreed to rent a specified portion of its facility in San Jose, California to RMS.
 Additionally, RMS and ICL agreed to provide personnel services to the other upon requests based on rates specified in the RMS-ICL Service Agreement.
+In April 2022, RMS assigned the RMS-ICL Service Agreement to Rani LLC.
 The RMS-ICL Service Agreement has a twelve-month term and will automatically renew for successive twelve-month periods unless terminated.
-RMS or ICL may terminate services under the RMS-ICL Service Agreement upon 60 days' notice to the other party, except for occupancy which requires six months' notice.
+Rani LLC or ICL may terminate services under the RMS-ICL Service Agreement upon 60 days' notice to the other party, except for occupancy which requires six months' notice.
 The RMS-ICL Service Agreement specifies the scope of services to be provided as well as the methods for determining the costs of services.
-Costs are billed or charged on a monthly basis by ICL or RMS, respectively, as well as allocations of expenses based upon RMS's utilization of ICL's facilities and equipment.
+Costs are billed or charged on a monthly basis by ICL or Rani LLC, respectively, as well as allocations of expenses based upon Rani LLC's utilization of ICL's facilities and equipment.

-The table below details the amounts charged by ICL for services and rent, net of the amount that RMS charged ICL of \$0.6 million and \$0.4 million for the years ended December 31, 2021 and 2020, respectively:
+The table below details the amounts charged by ICL for services and rent, net of the amount that the Company charged ICL, which is included in the consolidated statements of operations (in thousands):

-Decer Year Ended December 31, (in thousands)
+Year Ended December 31,

-2021 2020
+2022 2021

-Research and development \$1,115 \$ 535
+Research and development \$1,170 \$1,115

-General and administrative 735 1,826
+General and administrative 222 735

-Total \$1,850 \$2,361
+Total \$1,392 \$1,850

-As of December 31, 2021, all of the Company's facilities are owned or leased by an entity affiliated with the Company's Chairman.
-The Company pays for the use of these facilities through the RMS-ICL Service Agreement.
-Rent expense incurred with ICL was \$0.8 million for each of the years ended December 31, 2021 and 2020.
+As of December 31, 2022, all of the Company's facilities are owned or leased by an entity affiliated with the Company's Chairman.
+The Company pays for the use of these facilities through its services agreements with ICL.